UniversalDependencies/docs/validation.md

 [Line                   73]: SpaceAfter=No is missing in the MISC field of node #20 because the text is 'lui.'
 [Line                   98]: SpaceAfter=No is missing in the MISC field of node #9 because the text is 'Tamar, iară Fares nă[...]'
 [Line                   98]: SpaceAfter=No is missing in the MISC field of node #20 because the text is 'Aram.'
-[Line                   118]: The text attribute must not end with a whitespace
 [Line                   118]: SpaceAfter=No is missing in the MISC field of node #4 because the text is 'Aminadav, iară Amina[...]'
 [Line                   118]: SpaceAfter=No is missing in the MISC field of node #10 because the text is 'Nasson, Nasson născu[...]'
-[Line                   118]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'Salmon. '
+[Line                   118]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'Salmon.'
 [Line                   142]: SpaceAfter=No is missing in the MISC field of node #6 because the text is 'Rahav, iară Vooz năs[...]'
 [Line                   142]: SpaceAfter=No is missing in the MISC field of node #14 because the text is 'Ruta, Ovid născu pre[...]'
 [Line                   142]: SpaceAfter=No is missing in the MISC field of node #19 because the text is 'Isei.'
 [Line                   167]: SpaceAfter=No is missing in the MISC field of node #5 because the text is 'craiu, iară David cr[...]'
 [Line                   167]: SpaceAfter=No is missing in the MISC field of node #12 because the text is 'Solomon, den muiarea[...]'
+[Line                   167]: SpaceAfter=No is missing in the MISC field of node #20 because the text is 'Uriei.'
 ...suppressing further errors regarding Metadata
 [Line                   364]: Unknown attribute-value pair PronType=Refl
 [Line                   384]: Unknown UPOS tag: _